|Purpose:||Execute a subroutine in the current batch file|

 You cannot use SET within a subroutine to change the value of a GOSUB variable.
 If you attempt to do so, the SET command will set the standard environment variable of the same name, not the GOSUB variable, but this value will be "masked" by the GOSUB variable and will remain inaccessible until the subroutine ends.

-You can call a subroutine in another file by specifying filename (the name must be enclosed in double quotes, and the file cannot have been compressed with BATCOMP).
+You can call a subroutine in another file by specifying filename (the name must be enclosed in double quotes.
 This allows you to create libraries of subroutines, without having to duplicate them in each batch file.
 For example:

 gosub "c:\library\batlib.btm" Evaluate [%1 %2 %3]